Aluerie/AluBot/README.md

 ### 📖 List of features

-All info in `$help` or `/help` command of the bot.
+All info in `/help` and `/setup` commands of the bot.
 But here is list that is probably not full:
  - [X] maintains #🍋dota2_news
    * [Dota 2 Bugtracker](https://github.com/ValveSoftware/Dota2-Gameplay) updates - comments from Valve employees
    * Steam DB's [GameTracking-Dota2](https://github.com/SteamDatabase/GameTracking-Dota2) updates and its analysis